trojsten/paintgame/README.md

 patterns), there is a cooldown mechanic.
 You cannot finish a quest if you have finished a quest in the last few seconds.

+After the game finishes, the server will save all you hard-drawn artworks onto the disk.
+Contact the administrator to get them.

 ## Developer's corner

 ### Adding a new pattern, deleting old pattern

-Place the image into `app/static/images/`, and modify the StandardFormat data structure (found in `app/main/engine/formats.py`): look for the attribute `image_files`, and add the name of the image file into the list.
+Place the image into `app/static/images/`, and modify the file `app/static/images/image_list.txt` appropriately.
 The position in the list determines the order in which the patterns are given out as quests.

-To delete a pattern, simple remove its filename from the `image_files` attribute.
+To delete a pattern, simple remove its filename from the file.

 ### Change format